 However, an employee has a “right to refuse” work when they reasonably believe that workplace conditions are unsafe.
 In these circumstances, an employer is obligated to investigate and address the safety issue.

-A refusal due to COVID-19 safety concerns requires the employer to consider the employee’s specific concerns, and determine whether they are “reasonable” and it can (or has) address them through remedial measures, such as: social (or physical) distancing; increased sanitation regimes; availability of infection control materials (for example, personal protective equipment and hand sanitizers); restricting site access; and prohibiting site access to those experiencing symptoms.
-If an employee persists in a refusal the employer doesn’t find to be reasonable, the employer must follow the processes required by the applicable occupational health and safety legislation, which might include involvement of a health and safety committee and/or government regulator.
+A refusal due to COVID-19 safety concerns requires the employer to consider the employee’s specific concerns, and determine whether they are “reasonable” and it can (or has) address them through remedial measures, such as social (or physical) distancing; increased sanitation regimes; availability of infection control materials (for example, personal protective equipment and hand sanitizers); restricting site access, and prohibiting site access to those experiencing symptoms.
+If an employee persists in a refusal the employer doesn’t find to be reasonable, the employer must follow the processes required by the applicable occupational health and safety legislation, which might include the involvement of a health and safety committee and/or government regulator.